kotoMJ/kotox-web-mj/_posts/shared-string-resource.md

 ogTitle: "Share iOs string resources with Android"
 ---

-# Why to share string resources
+# The reason for sharing string resources

 There might be a requirement for mobile string resources to be defined or adjusted by management or copywriters.
 There also